-Spelunky is a freeware 2D roguelike platformer developed and released by Derek Yu for the PC on September 1, 2009.
-Players play as an unnamed adventurer (similar to Indiana Jones) who, starting with a whip, some rope, and a few bombs, explore a series of dangerous randomly generated caves while amassing a fortune in treasure, acquiring better equipment, defeating relentless monsters, avoiding unforgiving traps, and saving damsels in distress along the way.
+Spelunky began as a freeware 2D roguelike platformer developed and released by Derek Yu for the PC on September 1, 2009.
+Players play as an adventurer named "Spelunker Dan" (similar to Indiana Jones) who, starting with a whip, some rope, and a few bombs, explores a series of dangerous randomly generated caves while amassing a fortune in treasure, acquiring better equipment, defeating relentless monsters, avoiding unforgiving traps, and saving damsels in distress along the way.
 However, players start with limited health, have little chance to replenish it, and are not immune to "permadeath", in which death results in restarting the adventure from the very beginning.

 Soon after releasing the game, Derek Yu founded a small independent developer named Mossmouth with Andy Hull, which then developed an updated version of Spelunky for the Xbox 360 (via Xbox Live Arcade).
 It was published by Microsoft on July 4th, 2012 for 1200 MSP (USD$15).
 Along with redone high-definition graphics and advanced graphical effects, the update includes local multiplayer (in both the traditional "adventure" mode and a new competitive "deathmatch" mode, which is a series of "last man standing" bouts in similar vein to the Bomberman series) for up to four simultaneous players and/or bots, a brand new soundtrack, online leaderboards, and 20 achievements (worth 400 Gamerscore).

 The updated version of the game was released for PC via Steam and Gog.com on August 8.